julia-schade/Cultural-Heritage-in-Bologna/index.md

 - [Our Sources](Sources.md)

-> 🧭 ← or follow this sign to jump between chapters.
+> 🧭 ← If you see this sign you will be able to jump between pages.
+>
+> Continue to the next page:
 >
 > - [*Next Chapter*](Project-Prep.md) ⏭